-Where we have obtained your consent to process your personal data for certain activities, you may withdraw this consent at any time and we will cease to use your data for that purpose unless we consider that there is an alternative legal basis to justify our continued processing of your data for this purpose, in which case we will inform you of this condition.
+Where we have obtained your consent to process your Personal Information for certain activities, you may withdraw this consent at any time and we will cease to use your data for that purpose unless we consider that there is an alternative legal basis or legitimate commercial interest (where the legitimate interest is not overridden by your data protection & privacy intersts) to justify our continued processing of your data for this purpose, in which case we will inform you of this condition.

 5.4 Right to erasure

-You have the right to request that we “erase” your personal data in certain circumstances.
+You have the right to request that we “erase” your Personal Information in certain circumstances.
 Normally, this right exists where:

 - the data are no longer necessary;

 - you have withdrawn your consent to us using your data, and there is no other valid reason for us to continue;

 - the data has been processed unlawfully;

 - it is necessary for the data to be erased in order for us to comply with our obligations under law; or

 - you object to the processing and we are unable to demonstrate overriding legitimate grounds for our continued processing.

 In the unlikely event that we refuse to comply with your request for erasure we will always tell you our reason for doing so.